maplemavin/docs/theming.md

     checks to see if there are items in the cart

+### module:StoreItemOptionList
+This module will load the various options/variations of a particular store item when on {page:StoreItemView}.

+**Module Options**
+`storeItemId`

+    an ID for which store item to show

+    accepted values are any store item ID that belongs to the same account

+`minimum`

+    the minimum number of item options required for this module to iterate over each item option

+    accepted values are numbers

+    defaults to 1

+### block:StoreItemOptionView
+StoreItemOptionId

+:	the id of the given option

+StoreItemOptionName

+:	the name

+StoreItemOptionSku

+:	the sku

+StoreItemOptionUpc

+:	the upc

+StoreItemOptionAdditionalPrice

+:	any additional price, if any, for selecting the given option/variation of the store item

+StoreItemOptionWeight

+:	the weight in ounces

+### If Statements
+`if:StoreItemOptionCanBeSold`

+	check to see if the option can be sold because of various reasons, such as out of stock.

 ## Comments
 When on one of the following pages, using the appropriate content's module view will automatically pull in the correct data (i.e. `{module:BlogView}` will be the correct data automatically on `{page:BlogCommentView}`)